hluk/CopyQ/docs/scripting-api.rst

    Current tab name when invoking command from main window.

-   Following command print the tab name when invoked from main window.
+   Following command print the tab name when invoked from main window:

    ::